ARMmbed/mbed-os-example-pelion/README.md

 1. Import as a new application the [mbed-bootloader](https://github.com/ARMmbed/mbed-bootloader/) repository.

 1. Edit the bootloader application configuration in this example (`bootloader/bootloader_app.json`) and add a new target entry.
-An example of this configuration can be seen for the `NUCLEO_F429ZI` platform:
+An example of this configuration can be seen for the `NUCLEO_F429ZI` board:

        "update-client.firmware-header-version"    : "2",